handlerug/bluesky-liked-posts/README.md

-# View your liked posts on Bluesky
+# Show my likes! ❤️

-A web app that shows profile's liked posts.
+A web app that shows liked posts of a profile.